Finding My Voice During Lockdown

 I spent years writing stories that were not mine.
 It took facing the reality of my own story to find the hope that had been tucked into the grief.
 Maybe you also feel overwhelmed by the vastness that comes with starting life over.

-Creative Ways to Heal After a Breakup
+5 Creative Ways to Heal After an Abusive Breakup

 So, to you who feels alone, lost, afraid, broken, not enough, trapped, I encourage you to find a creative outlet: